Nazarene General Hospital

 Housing

 The mission provides individual housing, utilities, and furniture in the form of a house, duplex, or apartment.
 Single individuals are assigned the smaller living quarters.
-Electricity is generally dependable.
+Electricity is generally dependable, is 220v/50Hz, and plugs are the same as found in Australia.
 Gas stoves and all basic modern conveniences are available.
-Washing machines are standard, but dryers are not.
-Most drying of laundry is done outdoors.
+Washing machines are standard, but dryers are not, and most drying is done on outdoor lines.
 Toilet paper, linens, and kitchen needs are provided.
+Internet is slow, but available for purchase based on usage.

 Food

 Volunteers are responsible for their own food, meals, and shopping.
 Mt.
-Hagen has a lovely market which sells fresh vegetables of all kinds, and the stores there provide most foodstuffs.
-The brands, however, are different and more expensive than in the U.S., and ready-made items are not available.
+Hagen has a lovely market which sells fresh vegetables of all kinds, and the stores have most things you would want, the brands, however, are different and more expensive than in the US, and ready-made items are not available.

 Request More Information